1963 Waterford Senior Hurling Championship

 The 1963 Waterford Senior Hurling Championship was the 63rd staging of the Waterford Senior Hurling Championship since its establishment by the Waterford County Board in 1897.

 Erin's Own were the defending champions.

-On 15 December 1963, Mount Sion won the championship after a 4–06 to 3–04 defeat of Ballugunner in the final.
-This was their 18th championship title overall and their first title since 1961.
+The final was played on 15 December 1963 at Walsh Park in Waterford, between Mount Sion and first-time finalists Ballygunner.
+Mount Sion won the match by 4–06 to 3–04 to claim their 18th championship title overall and a first title in two years.